Toroidal grid minors and stretch in embedded graphs: Finding grids in the torus

-\begin{claim} For all $1\leq j\leq q$ the intersection sequence of $D_j'$ satisfies $a_j(t-1)\not=a_j(t+1)$ for any $1<t\leq s_j$.
-Consequently, $D_1',D_2',\dots,D_q'$ is a collection of pairwise disjoint cycles in~$G$. \end{claim}
+\begin{claim} For all $1\leq j\leq q$ the intersection sequence of $D_j'$ satisfies $a_j(t-1)\not=a_j(t+1)$ for any $1\leq t\leq s_j$.
+Consequently, $\dd$ is a collection of pairwise disjoint cycles in~$G$. \end{claim}

-\begin{proof} The conclusion that $D_1',D_2',\ldots,D_q'$ is a collection of pairwise disjoint cycles directly follows from the first statement in the claim, since it is a quasigood collection.
-We hence focus on the first statement in the following.
+\begin{proof}\useInnerQed The conclusion that $\dd=\{D_1',D_2',\ldots,D_q'\}$ is a collection of pairwise disjoint cycles directly follows from the first statement in the claim, since $\dd$ is a quasigood collection.
+We hence focus on the first statement, $a_j(t-1)\not=a_j(t+1)$, in the proof.